MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/generate-dpm-reports.md

 ## Generate DPM reports in Operations Manager
 Operations Manager provides an Operations console and a web console that you can use to view and work with the monitoring data for your environment.
 To retrieve information, you can use predefined views or search for data and objects using searching and filtering.
 For more information, see [Getting Information from Operations Manager](/previous-versions/system-center/system-center-2012-R2/hh212876(v=sc.12)).
-DPM provides a number of predefined views that you can use to search more simply than defining your own query or filter.
+DPM provides many predefined views that you can use to search more simply than defining your own query or filter.

-DPM provides a number of predefined views that you can use to search more simply than defining your own query or filter.
+DPM provides many predefined views that you can use to search more simply than defining your own query or filter.

 **View Name:**  vDPMBackupJob (Shows backup job details):